open-component-model/ocm/docs/reference/ocm_add_resource-configuration.md

 Add a resource specification to a resource config file used by [ocm add resources](ocm_add_resources.md).

-If expressions/templates are used in the specification file an appropriate templater and the required settings might be required to provide a correct input validation.

-This command accepts resource specification files describing the resources to add to a component version.
-Elements must follow the resource meta data description scheme of the component descriptor.

 It is possible to describe a single resource via command line options, also.
 The meta data of this element is described by the argument of option <code>--resource</code>, which must be a YAML or JSON string.